Parihsz/tuffutils/docs/Quest.md

   A signal fired when the state of the quest changes.

 - **`UpdateProgress(newProgress: number) -> ()`**
-  Updates the quest's progress and checks if the quest should be completed.
+  Sets the quest's progress, fires a changed signal and checks for completion.

-- **`SetProgress(newProgress: number) -> ()`**
-  Sets the progress to a specific value.

 - **`IncrementProgress(amount: number) -> ()`**
-  Increments the quest's progress by a specified amount.
+  Increments the quest's progress by a specified amount, fires a changed signal and checks for completion.

 - **`GetProgress() -> number`**
   Returns the current progress of the quest.